collective/mr.bob/docs/source/templateauthor.rst

 Everything else is extra.
 To start quickly, use template starter that ships with `mr.bob`::

   $ mr.bob mrbob:template_starter/
   Welcome to mr.bob interactive mode.
-Before we generate file structure, some questions need to be answered.
+Before we generate directory structure, some questions need to be answered.

   Answer with a question mark to display help.
   Value in square brackets at the end of the questions present default value if there is no answer.